Samory-909/virt-scripts/README.md

 Purpose : disks and network creation

-1. `add-isolated-bridge.sh` : add an isolated libvirt bridge
+1. `add-bridge.sh` : add an isolated or ipv4 nat/ipv6 ula libvirt bridge
-* `add-net-live.sh` : attach a bridged network interface to a live guest
+* `add-net-live.sh` : attach a started guest nic to a bridged network interface
-* `add-storage.sh` : attach an empty bit disk by Gb size
+* `add-storage.sh` : attach an empty bit disk by GB size

 ### Quickbuilder

 Purpose : deploy quickly centos7 debian7 debian8 ubuntu1604 kali metasploitable openwrt15.05 guests based on pre-builded and downloaded minimal images.

-* `quickbuilder-install.sh` : install quickbuilder procedure
-* `define-guest-image.sh` : Install pre-builded images (quickbuilder)
+* `define-guest-image.sh` : deploy pre-builded images (quickbuilder)
 * `get_and_install_openwrt.sh` : get and start openwrt with two interfaces

 ### Start stop and remove guests

 1. `start_all.sh` : start all the defined guests
 * `destroy_and_undefine_all.sh` : destroy,  undefine all the guests with storage removing